tkambler/gizmo/README.md

 > "It's like jQuery UI's 'Widget' factory - but without the jQuery."

 GizmoJS is a simple, but extendable platform for building reusable front-end components.
 It is similar to jQuery UI's [Widget factory](http://jqueryui.com/widget) - but without the reliance on jQuery, and with an emphasis on creating components as extendable "classes" as opposed to jQuery plugins.

+GizmoJS also provides functionality similar to that of [AngularJS directives](http://docs.angularjs.org/guide/directive), without requiring you to commit to the full AngularJS stack.
+In other words, GizmoJS allows you to attach specific behavior to a specific DOM element (or all future elements of a specific type).
+[More information](#directives) on that can be found below.

+## Requirements

-The only requirement is an AMD loaded (e.g. [RequireJS](http://requirejs.org)).
+* The only requirement is an AMD loader (e.g. [RequireJS](http://requirejs.org)).

 ## Core Functionality